RECIPIENT / PROFILE

 Mechanistic insight for cardiac cellular therapy using stem cells

-“My research is focused on human and veterinary cardiology while looking at the development of clinical risk prediction approaches for arrhythmic conditions and biomarker discovery for coronary artery disease.
-This includes integrative physiology, novel therapeutic agent discoveries, human animal interface research as well as medical education”, added Dr Kamalan.
+His research entitled “Mechanistic Insight for Cardiac Cellular Therapy Using Stem Cells” centers on human and veterinary cardiology, with an emphasis on developing clinical risk prediction approaches for arrhythmic conditions and biomarker discovery for coronary artery disease.
+His pursuits include integrative physiology, novel therapeutic agent discoveries, human-animal interface research, and medical education.

-His current focus is on the integrative physiology techniques to elucidate mechanism of cardiac arrhythmia and developing risk stratification strategies for clinical practice.
-This involves identifying and characterizing novel ion channel and receptor genes through functional analysis using gene targeting to the invasive analysis of cardiac arrhythmia substrates in patients.
+Dr. Kamalan is dedicated to utilising integrative physiology techniques to understand the mechanisms of cardiac arrhythmia and developing risk stratification strategies for clinical practice.
+This involves the identification and characterisation of novel ion channel and receptor genes through functional analysis, using gene targeting, and the invasive analysis of cardiac arrhythmia substrates in patients.

 We use cookies to enhance your browsing experience and for analytical purposes.
 By continuing to browse, you are deemed to accept our use of cookies.
 Learn more about disabling cookies and our Privacy Statement here.